ormi-fi/Ormi-Subgraph/README.md

 #### Transaction History

-The `pool` parameter is the LendingPoolAddressesProvider (V2) or PoolAddressesProvider (V3) address which you can get from the [deployed contracts](https://docs.aave.com/developers/deployed-contracts/deployed-contracts) page.
+The `pool` parameter is the LendingPoolAddressesProvider (V2) address

 ```
 userTransactions(